Troubleshooting¶

 If the initialization call order cannot be adjusted, you can choose the manual method for integration.

-Secondary Processing of Data Using Interceptor or EventListener
+Using Interceptor or EventListener for Secondary Data Processing¶

-After Plugin ASM insertion, addInterceptor is added to OkHttpClient.Builder() in the original project code, inserting FTTraceInterceptor and FTResourceInterceptor.
-These use the http request's body contentLength to calculate a unique id.
-Data from various stages of Resource is contextually linked through this id.
-Therefore, if the integrator also uses addInterceptor with Okhttp and performs secondary processing on the data, changing its size, it can lead to inconsistent id calculations across stages, resulting in data loss.
+After Plugin ASM insertion, it adds addInterceptor to OkHttpClient.Builder() in the original project code, adding FTTraceInterceptor and FTResourceInterceptor.
+These use the http request's body contentLength to participate in unique ID calculation.
+Resource data from various stages is concatenated through this ID for context.
+Therefore, if the integrator also uses addInterceptor when using Okhttp and performs secondary data processing that changes the size, it can lead to inconsistent ID calculations across stages, resulting in data loss.

 Solution: